 What Do Probiotics Do For My Dog?

-- Produce important B vitamins and vitamin K.
+- Produce important vitamins (like vitamins B and K)

 Why The Immune System Needs Probiotics

-- Build T-cells in the immune system to fight inflammation
+- Build T-cells in the immune system to reduce inflammation

-- Help the absorption of nutrients like calcium, magnesium and iron
+- Absorbtion of nutrients like calcium, magnesium and iron

 Why Probiotics Need Prebiotics